MicrosoftDocs/architecture-center/docs/framework/security/design-network-connectivity.md

 >
 > The design considerations are described in [Deploy highly available NVAs](/azure/architecture/reference-architectures/dmz/nva-ha).

 Azure Firewall can serve as an NVA.
 Azure supports third-party network device providers.
-They are available in Azure Marketplace.
+They're available in Azure Marketplace.

 **How do you get insights about ingoing and outgoing traffic of this workload?**
 ***